biotite.sequence.align.KmerTable

 The sequences to get the k-mer positions from.
 These sequences must have equal alphabets, or one of these sequences must have an alphabet that extends the alphabets of all other sequences.

 The reference IDs for the given sequences.
 These are used to identify the corresponding sequence for a k-mer match.
-By default the IDs are counted from 0 to n for n input sequences.
+By default the IDs are counted from 0 to m.

 Sequence positions to ignore. k-mers that involve these sequence positions are not added to the table.
 This is used e.g. to skip repeat regions.
 If provided, the list must contain one boolean mask (or None) for each sequence, and each bolean mask must have the same length as the sequence.
 By default, no sequence position is ignored.